dfelinto/blender-manual/manual/video_editing/sequencer/strips/effects/speed_control.rst

 You can use the speed control to change the frame rate in frames per second (fps) of a video.
 If you are rendering your video to a sequence set, you can effectively increase or decrease the number of individual image files created, by using a Multiply value less than or greater than one, respectively.

-For example, if you captured a five-minute video at 30 fps and wanted to transfer that to film, which runs at 24 fps, you would enter a Multiply Factor of 30/24, or 1.25 (and Enable Frame Blending to give that film blur feel).
+For example, if you captured a five-minute video at 30 fps and wanted to transfer that to film, which runs at 24 fps, you would enter a Multiply Factor of 30/24, or 1.25 (and enable *Interpolation* frame blending to create a film blur effect).
 Instead of producing ``5 × 60 × 30 = 9000`` frames,
 Blender would produce ``9000 / 1.25 = 7200 = 5 × 60 × 24`` frames.
 In this case, you set a *start* = 1 and *end* = 7200, set your Format output to ``jpeg`` 30fps,